 The main museum is single level building that contains mostly rare, beautifully restored automobiles from the 20s and 30s.
 You will find a few Ford, Dodges, and Chevy’s, but this collection is more about the luxury cars.

-Positioned throughout the museum are five unusual mechanical instruments including a rare bow front Mills Violano Virtuoso — only 17 of these exist, worth about a quarter million dollars, which still accepts nickels from the museum visitors to play violin and piano duets.
+Positioned throughout the museum are five unusual mechanical instruments including a rare bow front Mills Violano Virtuoso — only 17 of these exist, worth about a quarter million dollars, which still accepts nickels from the museum visitors.

 There is also a massive collection of hood ornaments, and large library available for automotive research.
 Before you leave the main museum be sure to see the beautifully restored 937 Canadian Pacific Royal Hudson locomotive and 1912 Pullman private railcar located to the rear and outside.
 The display is available during museum hours with guided tours of the rail car twice daily.